CCT490H5F-SocialDataAnalytics/assignment_1/README.md

-# assignment_1
+# Assignment 1

-Details about assignment 1
+Assignment 1 is posted here.
+This is due at midnight on October 2.